AshuHK/Password_Generator/README.md

 # Password_Generator
-A simple random password generator in Python
+A Simple Random Password Generator in Python